KodyPay/kody-clientsdk-java/README.md

 The payment details request requires the following parameters:
 - `storeId` - the ID of your assigned store
-- `pageCursor` - set pagination settings
+- `pageCursor` - set pagination settings.
   - `page` - set an offset of the results.
-Default value is 0
+Value of 0 will return payments from the beginning of the data set.
   - `pageSize` - the number of results to be returned per page.
-Default value is 0
+Value of 1 will return one record.

 #### GetPaymentsRequest: Get Payments Request
 ````java